 What is the best lightweight iron?

-In summary, if you want a basic, do everything well, steam iron that costs less than most shirts, choose the Russell Hobbs 23780 Easy Store Pro.
+In summary, if you want an affordable iron that does everything well, choose the Russell Hobbs Easy Store Pro.

 Russell Hobbs Easy Store Pro | Verdict price £24 | Check best price on Amazon